Code-Institute-Submissions/Milestone_1_StreamingPal_Website/README.md

 #### 6.1 Content

 All the text is been created by me
-I got some advices from Stack overload when I had some bugs.
+I got some advices from [StackOverflow] (https://stackoverflow.com/) when I had some bugs.
-I followed some tutorials from W3schools to center the pictures, create the hamburger menu and the footer I watched Raddy The Brand's tutorial on how to create a carousel.
+I followed some tutorials from [W3schools] (https://www.w3schools.com/) to center the pictures, create the hamburger menu and the footer
+I watched [RaddyTheBrand] (https://raddy.co.uk/) 's tutorial on how to create a carousel.
-I got the base for the bode from the Rosie resume from Code Institute
+I got the base for the body from the Rosie resume from [CodeInstitute](https://courses.codeinstitute.net/program/FullstackWebDeveloper).

 #### 6.1 Media

-I got all the pictures from Netflix, Prime Video and Disney + The gif used for the homepage is from adweek.com
+I got all the pictures from [Netflix] (https://www.netflix.com/browse) , [PrimeVideo] (https://www.primevideo.com/storefront/home/ref=atv_nb_logo) and [Disney+] (https://www.disneyplus.com/eu/en-gb/home).
+The gif used for the homepage is from [AdWeek] (https://www.adweek.com/tv-video/theres-no-stopping-peak-tv-as-487-scripted-series-aired-in-2017/).

 #### 6.2 Acknowledgments